Stephen Mills' World Premiere for Ballet Austin Focuses on Acts of Courage

 Add Your Voice to the Conversation

 Want to share your own story of courage?
-As part of a larger dialogue around this work, BA is collecting stories of courage to share with the dance community.
-Share a video on Facebook or Instagram with the hashtag #ChooseCourageATX (even the mayor of Austin participated.)
+As part of a larger dialogue around this work, BA is collecting stories of courage to share with the dance community; dozens of people from the mayor of Austin to Misty Copeland (see below—she discusses Raven Wilkinson) have participated.
+Share a video on Facebook or Instagram with the hashtag #ChooseCourageATX.
 You can see a full list of steps here.